RyanTavol/Brownian-Motion-Stock-Model/README.md

 # Brownian-Motion-Stock-Model

-This is a project for Math 552
+This is a project for Math 552 At The University Of Massachusetts Amherst

-Please be sure to view the following presentation and mathematical report describing this project and the theory behind it `Simulating Stock Prices Presentation.pdf`
+Please be sure to view the following presentation and mathematical report describing this project and the theory behind it:

-`Simulating Stock Prices Mathematical Report.pdf`
+`Simulating Stock Prices Presentation.pdf`, `Simulating Stock Prices Mathematical Report.pdf`

 Instructions For Running The Code: